eventuate-examples/eventuate-examples-java-spring-todo-list/README.md

 # Todo List example application

-The Todo List application is the hello world application for the Eventuate&trade; Platform.
+The Todo List application is the hello world application for the [Eventuate&trade; Platform](http://eventuate.io).
-It is illustrates how you can use the platform to write an application that uses Event Sourcing and Command Query Responsibility Segregation (CQRS).
+It illustrates how you can use the platform to write an application that uses Event Sourcing and Command Query Responsibility Segregation (CQRS).
 The Todo List application lets users maintain a todo list.

 The Todo List application is a Java and Spring Boot application built using Eventuate&trade;'s Event Sourcing based programming model.